-Plan 2 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average compensation at retirement using a formula.
-Employees are eligible for Plan 2 if their membership date is on or after 1.
-2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+plan.
+The retirement benefit is based on a member's age, creditable service and average compensation at final date is before July 1, 2010, and they were not vested as of January 1, 2013.

 About the Hybrid Retirement Plan

 The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
 Most members hired on or after January 1, 2014 are in this plan, as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window.
 (See "Eligible Members")